Nabboru/ModelSketch/README.md

 ## Installation

-- Clone this repository
+- Clone/download this repository

 - Install Python: Instructions how to install Python [here](https://www.python.org/downloads/)

 - Install Google API: Follow the 'Before you begin' part only: [here](https://cloud.google.com/vision/docs/quickstart-client-libraries).

 Once you have the JSON file, move it to the uml folder.
-Open detection.py and edit this line with the name of your json file: os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = "./[JSON_FILE_NAME]"
+Open main.py and edit this line with the name of your json file: os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = "./[JSON_FILE_NAME]"

 - Install Tensorflow Object Detection API:
+On Windows:
+Go to this repository on your machine.
+Right click on windows_install.ps1 and select 'Run with Powershell'

+On Linux:
 ```
 # go into the directory in your terminal
 cd uml